EricLindesay/cfutils/README.md

 Prints the challenges to stdout.
 You can also sort by tags and only show problems containing all of those tags.

+NOTE: Have an ignore parameter which can pass tags OR difficulty

 ```
 cflist
 ```